jyli7/readertron/README.md

 - rename Post class to Entry
-- a "read" style that looks all faded and gray

 2. Reader interface.
-	o.
-Only load 10 or so posts by default.
-	a.
-Infinite scroll pulls in new posts via AJAX.
 	b.
 Post sharing!
 	c.
 Sharing with note.
 	d.
 Commenting on a shared post.